mkronenfeld/wordcamp-osnabrueck/README.md

 ## Deployment

-Copy and paste the content of your `style.css` file into the website's Customizer.
+Copy and paste the URL `https://api.github.com/repos/mkronenfeld/wordcamp-osnabrueck/contents/style.css` into the website's Remote-CSS input field.
+Then select the "append styles" radio button and click the update button.

 ## Built With